api3dao/airnode/packages/airnode-examples/integrations/relay-security-schemes/README.md

 This behavior allows request metadata returned in the API response to be fulfilled by Airnode on-chain as proof that the metadata is being relayed as expected.

-The following security scheme types illustrate the request metadata being relayed:
+The following security scheme types illustrate the request metadata being relayed and, as shown in `config.json`, demonstrate how the value can be sent via `query`, `header`, and `cookie`:

 - relayRequesterAddress
 - relaySponsorAddress